adamgunderson/FireMon-Cisco-ACI-Supplemental-Commands/README.md

 # ACI to FireMon Configuration Transfer Script

-A Python script that retrieves configuration data from a Cisco ACI device and uploads it to a FireMon revision.
+A Python script that retrieves additional configuration data from a Cisco ACI device and uploads it to a FireMon revision.
 This script is designed to run on a FireMon virtual appliance.

 ## Purpose